ZachatorCodes/phase-4-project/README.md

 This repository contains both the frontend and backend code required to get the application running.

+## Technologies Used

+* Ruby - Version 3.2.2
+* Ruby on Rails - Version 7.0.8
+* React - Version 8.2.0
+* BCrypt - Version 3.1
+* React Router - Version 6.16.0

-BunkTrails is built using Ruby 3.2.2, Rails 7.0.8, and React 8.2.0, as well as using the BCrypt gem (3.1) and the React Router npm package (6.16.0).
+BunkTrails is built using Ruby (3.2.2), Ruby on Rails (7.0.8), and React (8.2.0), as well as using the BCrypt gem (3.1) and the React Router npm package (6.16.0).

 This README would normally document whatever steps are necessary to get the application up and running.